the-nw1-group/acb-modules/misc/uTroller/README.md

 uTroller
 ========

-A small (3S) LiPo battery powered PWM model railway contoller.
-Control is via a centre detent potentiometer which is read and averaged by the STM32F042 ADC, which is then used to derive the direction and PWM ontime.
-The frequency can be adjusted using config #0 jumper: jumper out low fequency PWM; jummper in high frequence PWM.
+A small (3S) LiPo battery powered PWM model railway controller.
+Control is via a centre detent potentiometer which is read and averaged by the STM32F042 ADC, which is then used to derive the direction and PWM on-time.
+The frequency can be adjusted using config #0 jumper: jumper out low frequency PWM; jumper in high frequency PWM.
 Config #1 controls the current limit: jumper out 2A current limit; jumper in 1A current limit.

 Output voltage to the rails is limited to a maximum of 9v.

-The board also includes passthrough for charging of the battery, without having to remove the front or rear panels of the box, and a low battery indicator.
-It is recommended to use LiPo batteries with inbuilt charging and undervoltage cut off protection (such as Turnigy 2.2AH 9XR 11.1V transmitter pack)
+The board also includes pass through for charging of the battery, without having to remove the front or rear panels of the box, and a low battery indicator.
+It is recommended to use LiPo batteries with inbuilt charging and under-voltage cut off protection (such as Turnigy 2.2AH 9XR 11.1V transmitter pack)

-Power On LED and Track On LED also indiciate various error conditions:
+Power On LED and Track On LED also indicate various error conditions:

 | LED   | Status     | Description                                                           |
 |:-----:| ---------- | --------------------------------------------------------------------- |